adept-thu/Dual-Radar/README.md

   1        score              Only for results: Float,indicating confidence in detection, needed for p/r curves , higher is better.
   1        track_id           Path tracking of the same object
  ```
-* Since the labeling work was done in label coordinate, the bounding box out of the image FOV(1920×1080) needs to be cut.
+* Since the labeling work is done in label coordinate, the bounding box out of the image FOV(1920×1080) needs to be cut.

-* location mean the xyz in label coordinate. the same coordinate origen and the relation of axis is shown below.
+* Location mean the xyz in label coordinate. the same coordinate origen and the relation of axis is shown below.
 <p align="center">
   <img src = "./imgs/coordinate.png" width="60%">
 </p>